appcelerator-developer-relations/Toolkit/presentations/README.md

 The **best** way you can help us with these presentations is to submit text localizations.
 We'd like these presentations to be available in as many languages as possible.
 Fortunately, it's pretty quick and easy to submit a localization for one (or more) of these presentations if you have the linguistic skills.

-So let's assume you want to add support for a new language in the [Welcome to Titanium](https://github.com/appcelerator-titans/Toolkit/tree/master/presentations/Welcome%20to%20Titanium) presentation.
+So let's assume you want to add support for a new language in the [Welcome to Titanium](https://github.com/appcelerator-titans/Toolkit/tree/master/presentations/welcome) presentation.
 Here's the steps you would follow.

-1. Goto `Toolkit/presentations/Welcome to Titanium/js`
+1. Goto `Toolkit/presentations/welcome/js`
 2. Open the `localizations.js` file
 3. Copy the entire `en-US` localization key and content